 At the library I like to read, write and think.
 I’m similar to the character in ‘Zen and the Art of Motor Cycle Maintenance’ constantly analysing my thoughts, motives and actions.
 I find myself obsessed with quality and the consideration of gumption.
 These are two of Robert M Pirsig’s perennial themes from his best selling philosophy book of the 1970s.
 I suppose my preoccupation is with living the best life I can possibly live, not just for myself but for those around me.
 Last year my family and I moved to Oxford.
 This has been a period of transition for me.
 I am writing several times a week.
 I also run a specialist travel company, writing and organising itineraries for British and American clients travelling in Europe – especially Italy, Greece and The Alps.
 I like to reflect my love of languages, culture, history, geography and art in my writing, tour guiding and itinerary preparation.
 My company is called ‘Grand Tourist’ and I take my inspiration from the courageous travellers of the 17th and 18th centuries, when getting over The Alps was no easy matter!

-I write about places and people that interest me.
-For example, Lorenzo Quinn the talented artist responsible for the art installation ‘Support’ that has been on display in Venice for the last year.
+PEOPLE – I write about places and people that interest me.
+For example, Lorenzo Quinn the talented artist responsible for the art installation ‘Support’ that has been on display in Venice for the last year or so.
 Quinn is the youngest son of the actor Anthony Quinn and is doing some very original and thought provoking work.
 He is a very talented sculptor.

 I’ve also been inspired recently by the ladies at Villa Angarano, my favourite vineyard in the Veneto.
 Here a family of five sisters are producing really good quality wines from their magnificent Palladian villa.
 They offer really professional and fun wine-tastings that I’d strongly recommend.
 Their white Vespaiola wine has recently won a Silver Medal, deservedly, in an international wine competition.